-Julieta Garibay is the Campaigns Director and Co-Founder of United We Dream – the largest immigrant youth led network in the country.
+Julieta Garibay is the Texas Director and Co-Founder of United We Dream – the largest immigrant youth led network in the country.
 In this capacity, she serves as UWD’s chief strategist.

 Garibay began organizing in her hometown of Austin, TX in 2005 to help undocumented youth like her get to college and has since become a fearless defender of her community and advocate for the rights of women.
 Julieta is the living embodiment of the United We Dream spirit – transforming personal adversity into personal power and hope that has inspired thousands into action.